-As Figure 5.2.2 shows, male business leaders in London are the most active planners (68%) followed by female-led businesses in Madrid (65%).
-Next to female-led businesses in Madrid, female leaders in Paris (62%) and Milan (49%) report higher engagement in planning than their local male peers (62%, 60% and 48% respectively).
-In Frankfurt, where 61% of male-led businesses claim to plan ahead and 54% of female-led businesses report the same.
-The difference between male and female planners is comparatively pronounced, with a seven percentage points difference.
+As Figure 5.2.2 shows, male business leaders in London are the most active planners (68 per cent) followed by female-led businesses in Madrid (65 per cent).
+Next to female-led businesses in Madrid, female leaders in Paris (62 per cent) and Milan (49 per cent) report higher engagement in planning than their local male peers (62 per cent, 60 per cent and 48 per cent respectively).
+In Frankfurt, where 61 per cent of male-led businesses claim to plan ahead and 54 per cent of female-led businesses report the same.
+The difference between male and female planners is comparatively pronounced, with a seven percentage point difference.
 The only other city where male and female planning habits diverge as much is London, where male entrepreneurs are more likely to report planning ahead than their female counterparts.